Arunkumar1121-ak/Reaster-project-simple/README.md

-#Reestar - Food Order Website
+#Reestar - Food Order Website.

 Reestar is a simple and clean single-page food ordering website built using HTML and basic CSS.
 It's designed to showcase food items and allow users to place orders through a basic order form.

 Features